kammirzazad/KPN-SystemC/Tutorial.md

 ```

 # Ports and Interfaces
 In SystemC, modules need to communicate with each other through *sc_ports* whose interface is defined by classes derived from *sc_interface* and are connected using classes derived from *sc_channel*.
 However, to provide a generic implementation, our Kahn base class does not define any interface or port and it is up to the application developer to define them.
+Given that Kahn processes communicate with each other through FIFOs, classes derived from *kahn_process* can use FIFO interfaces (*sc_fifo_in_if*, *sc_fifo_out_if*) provided by SystemC to define their ports and connect them.

-[*kpn_fifo* folder](https://github.com/kammirzazad/KPN-SystemC/tree/master/kpn_fifo) provides an example of how to define ports with *sc_fifo* interface for producer and consumer processes.
+[*kpn_fifo* folder](https://github.com/kammirzazad/KPN-SystemC/tree/master/kpn_fifo) provides an example of how to define ports for exchanging *char*s with *sc_fifo* interface for producer and consumer processes.
 It defines output port for producer process as *sc_fifo_out<char>* which is a shortcut for *sc_port< sc_fifo_out_if<char> >*.
 ```
 sc_fifo_out<char> out;
 ```
-In general case, one could replace *sc_fifo_out_if<char>* with any interface that inherits from *sc_interface*.
+In general case, one could replace *char* with any data type that application uses.
 Input port for consumer is defined similarly.
-Furthermore, multiple ports can simply be defined as arrays of *sc_port*.
+Furthermore, multiple ports can simply be defined as arrays of *sc_fifo_out* or *sc_fifo_in*.
 Once ports are defined, data can be sent on output ports using *write()* method and received from input ports using *read()* method.

 # Process Networks
 To build a process network that consists of multiple processes, one needs to instantiate processes and channels that implement the input/output interface of its consumer/producer in a top-level module.
 For example, in *kpn_fifo*: